elblogbruno/MD3-Kaggle-Spotify-Hit-Detector/README.md

 - Src contains the model code
   - You can run model_test.py to test the model and get accuracies.
+  - Inside model_test, you can pass any data and it will automatically train with the best model and print metrics on screen.
 - Deploy contains the website code
 - Jupyter Notebook available at root folder. (md3-spotify-hit-or-not.ipynb)

+## Run Demo

+You can run model_test.py and modify it to pass your own data and it will automatically run a demo with the best model I have found and will evaluate it.
+You can understand this as the python code demo instead of the actual website.

+Best model was saved using Joblib, and you can find it inside model/model-spotify.sav.
 ## Run Website Locally

 Clone the project